Each November 11th, we commemorate the end of World War I in 1918 with Remembrance Day. For some workers, it’s a holiday and for others not. Why?

 - Radio stations

 - Postal service

 - Nuclear energy industry

-- Any related to boat, train, or plane transport.
+- Transportation between provinces or internationally by boat, train, or plane

 These are generally services that can be provided in one province as easily as another, or between provinces.

-Employees covered by the Canada Labour Code are generally entitled to the same holidays as those provided by the Act Respecting Labour Standards.
-However, they also have Remembrance Day and the day after Christmas, as well as the National Day for Truth and Reconciliation on September 30th.
+Employees covered by the Canada Labour Code are generally entitled to the same holidays as those provided by the Act respecting labour standards.
+However, they also have Remembrance Day, the day after Christmas, as well as the National Day for Truth and Reconciliation on September 30th.

 Of course, your collective agreement or your workplace may give you these holidays even if you do not work in a federally regulated business.